drts01/notes/stackedit/presentations/2018-py-pkging.md

 ## X
 _notes:
 * initally I didnt wory about py pkging
+* I just used someone else' project temple and ran
 * i just edit some code and let the CI servers do their thing
-* but recently I found myself needing to package up
+* but recently I found myself needing to package up some code from scratch w/o any predefined setup
 * but i have see people running py file checked out from git and scp-ing them around